 Currently, this project is working with over 15 non-governmental organizations, 3 government organizations, and the Grey Snow Eagle house to obtain blood samples from eagles from throughout the United States.
-These samples have helped us generate 28 bald eagle genomes generated at a 2X coverage, one golden eagle genome generated at an 88X coverage, and over 200 bald and golden eagle samples that will be analyzed to create the conservation units.
+These samples have helped us generate 28 bald eagle genomes generated at a 2X coverage, one golden eagle genome generated at an 88X coverage, and a custom genetic chip with ~100,000 genetic markers representing both species.
 Megan and Ronald are also members in the Western Golden Eagle Landscape Genomics Working group organized by Fish and Wildlife.
 To visit our collaborator’s, Dr. Ronald Van Den Bussche, website please visit http://ronvandenbussche.wix.com/vdblab.
 To inquire about this project, please contact Megan Judkins at firstname.lastname@example.org or visit her research website at meganjudkins.wix.com/research.

 Van Den Bussche RA, Judkins ME, Montague MJ, and Warren WC.
 2016.
 A resource of genome-wide single nucleotide polymorphisms for the conservation and management of golden eagles.
 Journal of Raptor Research, 51(3):368-377.

 Judkins, ME and Van Den Bussche RA.
 2018.
 Holarctic phylogeography of golden eagles and evaluation of alternative North American management approaches.
 Biological Journal of the Linnean Society, 123(2):471-482.